-1. Global Business Travel Association in San Diego, CA
+1. Global Business Travel Association in Orlando, FL

-Global Business Travel Association (GBTA) is one of the biggest business travel events on the calendar, with 465 exhibitors and over 7,000 attendees pouring into San Diego from more than 50 countries.
+Global Business Travel Association (GBTA) is one of the biggest business travel expo events on the calendar, with 465 exhibitors and over 7,000 attendees from more than 50 countries.

 This event is too good to pass up!
 But don’t take our word for it…

 GBTA notes that 95% of travel buyer attendees say the event influences which suppliers they choose to work with.
 Seventy percent of buyers say they’re looking for new suppliers at GBTA, and those buyers choose an average of three new suppliers each.